ANALYSIS-Oil drillers in Oklahoma hope to 'SCOOP' competitors

 Analysts, meanwhile, maintain that there is potential.

 "Geologically it has three hydrocarbon windows similar to the Eagle Ford," said Byrne at IHS in Boston.
 "That means its got an oil window and an oil content that companies want to target.
 The actual size of the potential is not defined yet, but it all looks really positive."
-(Reporting By Elizabeth Dilts; Editing by Edward McAllister, Andrew Hay and Meredith Mazzilli)
+(Reporting By Elizabeth Dilts; Editing by Edward McAllister and Andrew Hay)

 * Adani board to make final investment decision in May or June